Skip to main content

 Congratulations on your wedding.

 Everyone on the team is very happy for you and [Spouse Name].
-We hope your wedding day is full of calm moments, good memories and time to enjoy the people who have come together to celebrate with you.
+We hope your wedding day is full of calm moments, good memories, and plenty of time to enjoy the company of everyone celebrating with you.

-It has been a pleasure working with you, and it is lovely to see such a meaningful moment in your life being celebrated.
+It has been a pleasure working with you, and it is wonderful to see such a meaningful moment in your life being celebrated.

 Wishing you both a happy marriage, a restful start to this new chapter, and many good years ahead together.